 Hire a Brand Consultant

 Many retailers will actually hire a brand professional to help them up their game.
 These are people who specialize in cultivating dynamic and noteworthy images.
 They align all marketing collateral to ensure that every element speaks to the nature of your brand.
+You can then hire a graphic designer to work on your ongoing marketing materials like social media graphics, flyers, and website graphics.

 2. Use Customer Data in Your Retail Marketing Plan